Referencing for people who value simplicity, privacy, and speed.Get Citationsy

 M. Jahanshahi (1995)

-Performing functional magnetic resonance imaging in patients with Parkinson's disease treated with deep brain stimulation.
+Functional magnetic resonance imaging during deep brain stimulation: A pilot study in four patients with Parkinson's disease

 The Metabolic Topography of Parkinsonism